 Three variants of this bootleg exist.
 One of these is not a bootleg at all.

-The first variant had a blank white cover onto which record as well as label name and number
+The first variant had a blank white cover onto which the record name

 Reelin' 001 were rubberstamped by hand.